About Peter |

 often find him playing bass with

-"Slypped Dysk," a country/classic rock band out of Haymarket, and the "Bristow
+"Face Card Down," a classic rock/country band out of Haymarket, and the "Bristow

 Blues Band."
 He's also played guitar and led worship at churches and played drums for